localnerve/wpspa/README.md

 + Demonstrates WP structures that play well with an SPA architecture
   * WPSPA Wordpress plugin extends menu admin interface for SPA route mapping
 + Targeting one second response for Mobile user (ATF 1st response).

+#### Performance prior to Zepto
++ Here is the old 3G [performance](http://www.webpagetest.org/result/131021_6S_45Z/) prior to converting to Zepto (~20% network performance improvement)
++ Note there was a 64K size difference in the app bundle, which equates to a parse time savings of ~64ms at 1k=1ms.

 #### Demonstrated Learning
 + Demonstrate optimized build procedure for development and SEO